-If you’re planning a trip and wondering where to snorkel in Curaçao, this is one of the best islands for it.
+If you’re planning a trip and wondering where the best snorkeling in Curaçao is, this is one of the best islands for it.
 The water is clear, most spots are easy to access from shore, and you don’t need a boat tour to have a good experience.

 This guide is based on where I snorkeled, what I saw, and which spots are worth prioritizing depending on what you’re looking for.